Water scarcity in India: Agriculture

-Reasons for scarcity
+Reasons for Water Scarcity

 Climate change

 Monsoon is defined as a seasonal reversing wind accompanied by corresponding changes in precipitation.
 The North-East monsoon is responsible for 10%-20% rainfall of the total rainfall in India, while the South-West monsoon provides approximately 80% of rainfall.
 Therefore, the effects of climate change on the monsoon seasons is one of the important reasons for decrease in rainfall and water shortage in India.
 In recent years, monsoons in India have become more sporadic while also reducing in their length and hence reducing the total precipitation.